 Can A Woman Take Viibryd While Pregnant?

-Viibryd pregnancy category is C. It means that vilazodone has proved to be harmful to a degree in animal studies, but there isn’t enough data to gauge its hazardousness in humans.
-Harmful side effects of Viibryd are most likely to appear when the medication is used during the third trimester of pregnancy.
-A doctor can prescribe the drug if the benefits of the treatment outweigh the potential risks.
+The Viibryd and pregnancy category is C. It means that vilazodone has proved to be harmful to a degree in animal studies, but there isn’t enough data to gauge its hazardousness in humans.
+However, studies suggest that the use of Vilazodone during a pregnant woman’s third trimester may put their child at an increased risk for complications such as seizures, cyanosis, persistent pulmonary hypertension, respiratory distress, tremor, and feeding difficulty, among others.
+Again, one should talk to their doctor and carefully assess if the drug’s potential benefits outweigh the potential risks.

 Can A Woman Breastfeed On Viibryd?

 Since there’s no data that could answer whether or not Viibyrd is passed into human milk, it’s best to only breastfeed if the potential benefits outweigh the potential adverse effects.
 In studies involving rats, though, traces of Vilazodone were found in their milk.
 If one is breastfeeding or is planning to breastfeed, they should talk to a medical professional and consider the benefits of breastfeeding, their need for the drug, and the potential risks Viibryd may have on the breastfed child.